-Managing time effectively is a critical skill for leaders.
+Time management for leaders is a critical skill.
 Time is precious, and unless you want to spend your whole life at work, you’d better learn to manage it well.

-Leaders and managers often struggle because they can’t just complete their task list, they also need to be available to support their teams and resolve issues.
+Leaders often struggle with time management.
+Not only do they need to worry about their own their task list, they also need to be available to support their teams and resolve issues.

-So, here are my top 5 time management tips to help you get your work done, without spending your whole life at work.
+So, here are my top 5 tips on time management for leaders, to help you get your work done without spending your whole life at work or burning out.

-Priorities are important.
-Without them, you have no concept of what work you should tackle first, and what can wait.
+Priorities are critical.
+Without them, you have no concept of what work you should start first, and what can wait.

 After you have set your priorities for the day, you can use them as a guide to how you spend your time.
 Some tasks take longer, so rolling these up into weekly and monthly priorities can also help.

-Working offline is one of the amazing time management tips to focus your efforts and get your priority tasks completed.
-We are bombarded these days with an extraordinary number of distractions.
+Working offline is one of the amazing time management tips to focus your effort and complete your priority tasks.
+In this digital age, we are often bombarded with an extraordinary number of distractions.

-Smart phone notifications, incoming emails, social media, phone calls or unexpected “pop-ins” at your desk are common examples of the distractions we deal with every day.
+Smart phone or watch notifications, emails, social media, phone calls or unexpected “pop-ins” at your desk are common examples of the distractions we deal with every day.

 Unfortunately for us, The Muse tells us that it takes almost 30 minutes to refocus after being distracted.
 That’s a big risk to your ability to get your work done.